Peter Glenville: Personal life

-Glenville met Hardy William Smith (1916-2001) after the end of World War II.
+Glenville was for most of his life a closeted homosexual.
+Glenville met Hardy William Smith (1916–2001) after the end of World War II.
 Smith, a United States Navy veteran, wanted a career in the theater in the UK.
 According to his biography at the University of Texas (where his papers are kept), "Glenville and Smith became professional and life partners, with Smith producing and Glenville directing plays for the London stage."